See more articles

 Link equity is the value passed through internal and external links.
 It’s one of the most important factors in SEO.

 When multiple URLs exist for the same content, link equity can get divided among these variations.
-This can weaken the overall impact on search rankings.
+This weakens the overall impact on search rankings.

-You still need no-index tags and robot directives to tell Google which pages not to crawl and index, but canonical tags can help you tell Googlebot which pages should always be crawled.
+You still need noindex tags and robots directives to tell Google which pages not to crawl and index, but canonical tags help you tell Googlebot which pages should always be prioritised.

 How To Audit Canonical Tags For SEO